 Many things are different in the online world here.
 Of course, there are the banned sites, but it stretches far beyond that.
 There are also speed issues with connections to certain servers.
 Visiting a Chinese video portal may be lighting fast, but doing a Yahoo search may be excruciatingly slow.
 It becomes difficult to know, being faced with all new software and tools today, where a problem lies.
 For example, on my computer, I may click on a video and see the Quicktime logo, so I wait.
 The video doesn’t load, but the internet may just be slow.
 On another computer, however, I see the broken Quicktime link.
 Only then do I know there is really a problem.
 This is how all these things work out.

 In this update I’ll play catch up a little bit, having been gone for so long, and take a look at where we are today in the industry, starting with what I recently experienced in China.
 Also take a look at the trailer for my new Final Independent Animation Training: The Last Course You’ll Ever Need!
+If you ever thought, “How do I make my own anime”, your answer is here!

 I immediately started building my pages.
 The basic skeleton of the site is all done already.
 Even though I still haven’t posted anything besides a quick “under construction” page, most things are all setup.
 The last major issue getting my online store going, which I remember to be a rather difficult task based on my previous experiences with iPhone Alchemy.
 Beyond that, there will simply be the task of populating the new site with media.
 That’s really what this new site is about.
-I am an artist, and I want to create!
+I am an artist, and I want to create my own anime!

 In the last post, I said I would go into why I haven’t created anything worth noting in so long.
 There are a number of reasons for this which can be divided into a few categories.
 This first category which I wish to cover is:

 Somewhere back in 2006, or maybe 2007, I discovered Poser.
-Up until this time I had pretty much used Lightwave 3D, modo and TVPaint for all my work.
+Up until this time I had pretty much used Lightwave 3D, modo and TVPaint for all my 3D, cel shaded, anime work.
 Poser, I thought, was not a useful tool for any professional graphics work, and had little value beyond possibly doing extras in the background or tiny people walking around in matte paintings.
 When Poser 6 was released, though, with the new characters therein, I changed my tune.
 I also discovered Vue Infinite around this time as well.
 Basically this was a radical change to my entire workflow.

 Those who followed my old blog will remember how excited I was at the wonderful new tools available in Poser.
 I was playing with the Talk Designer, the Walk Designer, loads of content and posting every little new test I created with enthusiasm.
 The quality of my work, in my view, improved, but the speed at which I could create skyrocketed.
 Vue played a huge part in this too.
 It finally began to feel like I could realize a dream.
 I could create fast enough to make production of whole series possible.